impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 }
 ```

-Here we start with some sanity-check assertions- one to assert that the global `version` file doesn’t already exist, and the other to assert that a local `.ruby-version` file does not exist either.
+Here we start with some sanity-check assertions- one to assert that the global `version` file doesn't already exist, and the other to assert that a local `.ruby-version` file does not exist either.
 We then assert that the command is successful and its output is the same global `version` file.
-This is a bit weird, since if the first sanity-check assertion passed then that file shouldn’t exist.
-Why would we lead the user to think the version is set by a file that doesn’t actually exist?
+This is a bit weird, since if the first sanity-check assertion passed then that file shouldn't exist.
+Why would we lead the user to think the version is set by a file that doesn't actually exist?
 I add this to my running list of questions to come back to, and keep moving.

 Next test: